 Question #4 What About Starting A Company In Italy?

 For those who dream about working for a startup here, just be prepared to work long hours for free or little pay, but you can keep a fancy job title if you want.
-Regarding working for yourself, my advice is to talk to anyone, and I mean anyone who has a partitita iva and works for themselves.
+Regarding working for yourself, my advice is to talk to anyone, and I mean anyone who has a partitita iva and works for themselves for a number of years.
 It will likely scare the shit out of you, but it will be a worthy conversation.
 Also getting clients to pay, well that is a blog post for another day.

-I should say that Italians are incredible innovators but seem blocked on many levels.
+I should say that Italians are incredible innovators but seem blocked on many levels by no fault of their own.
 The ideas are fantastic and I am very impressed with the highly-skilled people I have met in Florence.
 I have some friends opening businesses, risking everything, and making it happen.

 Question #5: I am a high level x.y,z in the USA, what are my options here?